Simran212/OCR-App/README.md

 ## Overview

 The OCR project is aimed at extracting textual information from images or scanned documents.
-It utilizes [insert technology/library/tool name] to perform character recognition and convert images into editable text.

 ## Features